JM-Lemmi/blog.julian-lemmerich.de/content/posts/220508-dockeripv6-userlandproxy.md

++++
-# The Docker IPv6 Userland Proxy
+title = "The Docker IPv6 Userland Proxy" date = 2022-05-08
+author = "Julian Lemmerich"
+summary = "Some interesting information about the Docker IPv6 Userland Proxy and how to better use it, despite Docker's horrible implementation." language = "en_GB"
++++

 Everybody knows, that the Docker IPv6 support is lackluster at best.